msjeong482/rust/README.md

 # rust
-A collection of rust language
+A collection of rust language.